NLPatVCU/RelEx/relex/README.md

 Neural  networks  learn  information  through  numerical representation of the data.
 We need to convert the text into real number vectors.
 We cannot feed lists of integers into a neural network, therefore, we have to turn our lists into tensors.
 There are two ways to vectorize the words.

 -Pad lists to have same length, and turn them into an integer tensor of shape (samples, word_indices).
 We used Keras tokenizer to take into account only the top given number of the most common words in data and builds a word index.
-We used 2 options to vectorize the words.
+We used multiple methods to vectorize the words.
 Maximum length of a sequence is determined and the output sequence is padded according to it.
 Sequences that are shorter than determined length are padded with value at the end whereas sequences longer are truncated so that they fit the desired length.
 Position of the padding is controlled by the arguments.
 -One-hot-encode lists to turn them into vectors of 0s and 1s.It tokenizes the samples via the `split` method.
 Assigns a unique index to each unique word and returns a dictionary of unique tokens.

 #### Label Binarization<a name="binarizer"></a>
 Binarizes labels in a one-vs-all fashion.
 Several regression and binary classification algorithms are available in scikit-learn can be utilized for this.
 It converts multi-class labels to binary labels (belong or does not belong to the class) by assigning a unique value or number to each label in a categorical feature.

-Eg: labels - TrCP, TrIP, TeRP
+*Eg: labels - TrCP, TrIP, TeRP*

-TrCP 			1 0 0 0 0
+*TrCP 		1 0 0 0 0*
-TrIP			0 1 0 0 0
+*TrIP			0 1 0 0 0 *
-TeRP			0 0 1 0 0
+*TeRP			0 0 1 0 0*

-If the multilabel flag is set to true, then the binarization is done in the following manner.
+If the multilabel flag is set to true, then the binarization is done in the following manner:
 TrCP, TrIP, TeRP	1 1 1 0 0

 ### Word embeddings<a name="word_embeddings"></a>